ArcaneLD/ArcanePortfolio/README.md

 - [ReversedMinecraft](https://github.com/Arceus81/ReversedMinecraft) | A medium plugin that completely mess up the game
 - [TwitchWheel](https://github.com/Arceus81/TwitchWheel) | TwitchWheel Is a plugin that uses twitch4j to react to subs,cheers,subgifts and follows.
 - [BedWarsAddons-RandomChest](https://github.com/Arceus81/BedWarsAddon_RandomChest) | A plugin that adds a new mode to classic bedwars where chest spawns in special coordinates (configurable) whith custom items
-- [BoostPowder](https://github.com/Arceus81/BoostPowder) | A simple GameMode that I created to play with a friend on a building server
+- [BoostPowder](https://github.com/Arceus81/BoostPowder) | A simple PvPGame that I created to play with a friend on a building server
 - [SayWord](https://github.com/Arceus81/SayWord) | Your twitch chat choose a word (it uses twitch4j) and if you say it you die
 - I did like 15 more projects with Bukkit but they are private or under contract